ENELEngineering/ENEL102/README.md

-# ENEL102
+# Assignment Two
-This repository will contain assignments for ENEL 102
+This is the second assignment of ENEL 102 providing excercises to use sympy to solve mathematical integration, derivations, series expansions, maximum and minimums, or matrix methodologies.